yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-backend.md

 ## VII.
 Haproxy Configuration

-1. Create the Haproxy **service 404.http** file with these contents:
+1. Create the Haproxy service **haproxy/404.http** file with these contents:<!-- I added haproxy/ - correct?-->

    ```
    HTTP/1.0 404 Not Found